Allison H. Eid: Early life and education

-Legal career
+Career

 After graduating from law school, Eid served as a law clerk for Judge Jerry Edwin Smith of the United States Court of Appeals for the Fifth Circuit and then for justice Clarence Thomas of the Supreme Court of the United States.
 After completing her clerkships, she went on to become a commercial and appellate litigator at the law firm of Arnold & Porter.
-In 1998, she left Arnold & Porter to serve as an Associate Professor of Law at the University of Colorado Law School, where she taught courses on Constitutional law, torts, and federalism.
+In 1998, she left Arnold & Porter to serve as an associate professor of law at the University of Colorado Law School, where she taught courses on constitutional law, torts, and federalism.

 Colorado Solicitor General and Supreme Court of Colorado service

 In 2002, President George W. Bush appointed Eid to serve on the Permanent Committee for the Oliver Wendell Holmes Devise, which writes the history of the U.S. Supreme Court and sponsors the Oliver Wendell Holmes Lecture.
-In 2005, Republican Attorney General John Suthers appointed Eid to serve as Solicitor General of Colorado.
-A year later, Colorado Governor Bill Owens appointed Eid to serve as the 95th justice of the Colorado Supreme Court on February 15, 2006.
+In 2005, Republican Colorado attorney general John Suthers appointed Eid to serve as Solicitor General of Colorado.
+A year later, Colorado governor Bill Owens appointed Eid to serve as the 95th justice of the Colorado Supreme Court on February 15, 2006.
 She took office on March 13, 2006.
 In 2008, 75% of Colorado voters voted to retain Eid on the Supreme Court.

 In May 2017, Eid found that imposing an eighty-four year sentence on a fifteen-year-old murderer did not violate the Constitution's Eighth Amendment prohibition on sentencing juveniles to life without parole because the punishment was styled as an aggregate term-of-years sentence.
 In May 2016, she was included on President Donald Trump's list of potential Supreme Court justices.

 Federal judicial service

-On June 7, 2017, President Donald Trump nominated Eid to serve as a United States Circuit Judge of the United States Court of Appeals for the Tenth Circuit, to the seat vacated by Judge Neil Gorsuch, who was elevated to the United States Supreme Court.
+On June 7, 2017, President Donald Trump nominated Eid to serve as a United States circuit judge of the United States Court of Appeals for the Tenth Circuit, to the seat vacated by Judge Neil Gorsuch, who was elevated to the United States Supreme Court.
 On September 20, 2017, a hearing on her nomination was held before the Senate Judiciary Committee.
 On October 26, 2017, her nomination was reported out of committee by an 11–9 vote.
 On November 1, 2017, the United States Senate invoked cloture on her nomination by a 56–42 vote.
 On November 2, 2017, her nomination was confirmed by a 56–41 vote.
 She received her judicial commission the next day.
+She sworn in on November 4, 2017.